 Academic Entry RequirementsMore Information

-Tertiary Qualifications Bachelor of Architectural Design or equivalent with a 60% or higher average + portfolio of work and CV.
+Tertiary Qualifications Bachelor of Architectural Design or equivalent with a minimum GPA of 4.0, portfolio of design work and CV.

 Additional Entry RequirementsA Curriculum Vitae, academic transcript and submission of a portfolio will be required for applicants who are not graduates of the Bachelor of Architectural Design Studies program of the University of Adelaide.